nfdi4plants/ARC_ontology/README.md

 # ARC ontology

 In this repository the ARC container ontology will be maintained in .owl format (16.09.2022).
 At the moment the ARC.owl ontology contains the ISA-JSON model structure.
 The structure is compliant with the ARCcommander JSON output file (07.09.2022) that was generated from the example ARC [samplearc_rnaseq](https://git.nfdi4plants.org/brilator/samplearc_rnaseq).
+Visualization of the ontology is possible with the web service [webVOWL](https://service.tib.eu/webvowl/).

 All cwl-related information (runs & workflows) are currently wip.